sifive/riscv-llvm/README.md

     sudo apt-get update
     sudo apt-get -y dist-upgrade

+The dist-upgrade can pop up a text GUI and  ask questions (for example I've seen them about updating grub), which eats input already pasted, so it's best to wait for the result from the above two lines by themselves before proceeding.

     sudo apt-get -y install \
       binutils build-essential libtool texinfo \
       gzip zip unzip patchutils curl git \